bjoern-hempel/keras-machine-learning-framework/markdown/demos/nine_points.md

 # Nine Points Demo

 Imagine the following situation.
-We have given the following coordinates:
+We have given the following parameters:

 Points around the x-values 1 and 0 as well as the y-values also around 1 and 0 should result in 1.
 Only the point [0.5, 0.5] should give 0: